Featured Post

 "If you define the problem correctly, you almost have the solution." ~ Steve Jobs

-Last week, my spouse told me the washing machine is leaking water.
+Last week, my spouse told me the LG washing machine was leaking water.
 She noticed some puddle wetness on a runner in the laundry room.
 We couldn't see the where the leak was coming from.
 Her first guess was it was from under the washer.

 Being an engineer, I wanted to find the cause of the leak and try to fix it before calling a repair service.
 First, looked underneath the washer.
 Looked dry except for the corner under the drain filter.
 I had cleaned the filter earlier this month and maybe, I didn't reinstall it correctly.
 I checked and reinstalled it.
 Started the washer and there was no leak at the filter, but still a leak on the floor from an unknown location.